ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - An issue when building Haskell plugins with a cached sandbox is fixed in case a Haskell library bundled with elektra gets changed. *(Armin Wurzinger)*
+- The [script](https://master.libelektra.org/scripts/generate-haskell-dependencies) that generates the list of haskell dependencies now also works on ghc8.0.1 and older cabal versions.
+Furthermore one can specify the build directory as a parameter if it is not located within the source directory. *(Armin Wurzinger)*

 ### Interpreter Plugins